-Challenge number Detail of challenge 1 Children enter school with limited language.
+Challenge Detail of challenge number

+1 Children enter school with limited language.
 Language development over time is weak, leaving children to have a vocabulary gap to their peers.
 2 Children have limited knowledge and understanding of the world and they do not have access to cultural capital and knowledge.
-3 Parents have a limited understanding of how they can support their children to be even more successful at school 4 Attendance is not a high priority for some families.
-The COVID pandemic has created mental health and wellbeing issues and health anxiety for many pupil premium parents.

-5 Pupil premium children have limited access to age-appropriate quality texts at home, which has been further highlighted due to restrictions on sending home books during the pandemic.
+3 Parents have a limited understanding of how they can support their children to be even more successful at school, some children in receipt of PP funding have SEMH needs which present a barrier to learning 4 Attendance is not a high priority for some families.
+Attendance is not a high priority for some families, term time holidays are often taken due to a lower cost.
+This results in missed education and gaps in children's learning 5 Pupil premium children have limited access to age-appropriate quality texts at home.
 This has impacted on progress and attainment of PP children in reading.